Harry Warner (Shortland Street): Storylines

+Eventually manipulating Stella into re-entering a romance, she soon started to suspect Harry of murder after discovering Max's missing phone in his bedroom.
+Piecing together the facts, she accused Harry of purposely killing Rahu - leading to Police uncovering his false work history.
+However Harry had already escaped with help from Chris, shortly after confessing to Rahu's murder and assaulting Stella.
+Police later retrieved Max's phone, with video evidence of Harry having purposely pushed him off the balcony.
+However, they had also discovered he had fled on a fake passport to Asia, making an arrest difficult.
+With the help of son Frank, Chris spent the rest of the year in a depressive state trying to locate Harry at various overseas destinations before he was retrieved back to New Zealand on a private jet in December.
+Admitting his crimes but reluctant to go to jail, Harry attacked Chris before finally being turned over to authorities.
+In 2025, Chris revealed that Harry had been sentenced to 15 years in prison.

 Character development

 Following the death of Harry's mother Toni Warner (Laura Hill), Hill hoped that the development of the character would be influenced, "It would be nice to think there would be floods of tears for months on end but that's not going to happen, is it?
 I imagine Chris Warner will find someone to fill the empty bed pretty dam quick going on from past form.
 I think Harry will be sadder for longer.
 I hope so."
 The casting of Reid Walker in the role of Harry saw the character develop from a "wayward child" to a "rebellious pre-teen".
 In 2011 Harry was featured in a storyline that saw his fathers girlfriend, Rachel McKenna (Angela Bloomfield) illegally discipline him when she smacked him.
 Rachel was an inexperienced parent and as such, Bloomfield had to forget her own maternal nature, "As a mum, my responses are now automatic.
 So when I was playing Rachel in this role, I tried to forget about what now comes naturally as a parent ...
 Rachel eventually breaks, and that's when she smacks him.
 It all happens pretty quickly and she immediately realises she has crossed a line."
 Bloomfield was uneasy filming the storyline, "It felt really inappropriate – even filming the scene!"
 During filming, Walker wore cushions in his pants so that Bloomfield would not be physically hitting him.

 In 2014 when the character was entering his teenage years, Harry started to move away from his recurring manner and take up his own storylines.
 Walker enjoyed the transition, "It's been nice to move on from minor parts in plotlines to actual stuff that concerns my character ...
 I've enjoyed the journey.
 I look forward to wherever the writers take me next."
 The storyline dealt with his discomfort with Chris after he lied about fathering a daughter, Trinity Kwan (Maya Ruriko Doura).